OlimilO1402/Langg_AvoidElse/README.md

 [Video by Nick Chapsas: Why I don't use the "else" keyword in my code anymore](https://www.youtube.com/watch?v=_ougvb8mT7k)

 For the code to compile you also need the following files from other repositories, just have alook at the vbp-file.
-You dont need to collect the files, just fork the 3 repos along-side :
+You dont need to collect the files, just fork the 3 repos alongside :

 Repo Ptr_Pointers:
 * Module= MPtr;            ..\Ptr_Pointers\Modules\MPtr.bas